IFCA-Advanced-Computing/k8s-cluster-deploy/README.md

 This repository aims to deploy a Kubernetes cluster using [Kubespray](https://github.com/kubernetes-sigs/kubespray) in the most straightforward manner.

+In addition, it provides access to GPU nodes by using [NVIDIA GPU Operator](https://github.com/NVIDIA/gpu-operator).
+In this way, there is no need to worry about installing the required NVIDIA drivers beforehand.

 ## Set Up

 In order to use a custom configuration the `config.example` folder has to be copied to a new one.